SalemDarwiesh/Excel-VBA-Data-Custom-Sorting-Filtering/README.md

-# Excel Data Sorting and Filtering with VBA
+# Excel Data Custome Sorting and Filtering with VBA

 Optimize data management in Excel using VBA with this script that sorts and filters data based on specified criteria.